jgwerner/django/README.md

 The IllumiDesk/app-backend application interacts with various internal applications and external, third-party services.
 The following descriptions should help to understand the most important of these variables:

+The IllumiDesk/app-backend application interacts with various internal applications and external, third-party services.
+The following descriptions should help to understand the most important of these variables:

 | Variable  |  Type | Note  |
 |---|---|---|
 | AWS_SES_ACCESS_KEY_ID |<string> | Pair with AWS_SES_SECRET_ACCESS_KEY to access Simple Email Service (SES) |